Genymobile/scrcpy/DEVELOP.md

 ### Initialization

-On startup, in addition to _libav_ and _SDL_ initialization, the client must push and start the server on the device, and open a socket so that they may communicate.
+On startup, in addition to _libav_ and _SDL_ initialization, the client must push and start the server on the device, and open two sockets (one for the video stream, one for control) so that they may communicate.

 Note that the client-server roles are expressed at the application level: